 - Others: Immigrant and fiancé(e) visa holders.

 Travelers Without Valid Visas

-We strongly recommend that all current and prospective F-1 and M-1 students review the comprehensive Immigration and Customs Enforcement (ICE) FAQ and clarifying questions for students for fall 2020.
+We strongly recommend that all current and prospective F-1 and M-1 students review the comprehensive Immigration and Customs Enforcement (ICE) FAQ.
 This includes important new information about full course of study requirements and online learning, Form I-20, employment, and the SEVIS fee.
 Please note that new students beginning their program may not travel to attend schools that are only offering online instruction, even if they hold a valid student visa.
-Admission to the United States is a matter for CBP officials at the U.S. Port of Entry and all travelers are subject to questioning.
+Admission to the United States is a matter for U.S. Customs and Border Protection (CBP) officers at the U.S. Port of Entry and all travelers are subject to questioning.
 No assurances are given in advance.

 Travelers With Valid Visas

-All other travelers that already have valid visas must receive approval for a national interest exception prior to travel.
-To do so, travelers must send the following information to email@example.com:
+All other travelers who already have valid visas or approved ESTA must receive approval for a national interest exception prior to travel.
+To request a National Interest Exception, please follow the instructions on the NIE Request Checklist.

 Due to a large volume of inquiries, it may take several weeks to review your NIE request.
 We recommend that travelers contact us at least a month in advance to their planned travel.
 You will receive a formal response to your NIE request by e-mail.

 Please do not send multiple e-mails to inquire about the status of your request as this causes significant delays.